wlaub/vcv/README.md

 The red LED at the bottom of the module lights when it cannot find a set of filters matching the current sample rate or when the filters are otherwise not valid.

 The default filter configuration includes a low-pass filter on channel 1, band-pass filters on channels 2-6, and a high-pass filter on channel 7.
-Intended for use with Tia I.

 The filter specification has the form